 The couple is delighted with this resolution and is looking forward to their Mexican adventure.
 And we’re happy to have been able to help.

-Tips for your summer vacation planning
+Tips for your online vacation planning

 - Read the descriptions very carefully.
 In this case, even when I made a mock reservation at this “All-inclusive Resort” it clearly stated only breakfast was included.
 A keen eye might have detected the discrepancy before pressing “confirm.”
+And, of course, make sure all members of your party are included on the reservation.
+Otherwise, you could end up for an expensive surprise at the check-in desk (See: My Expedia booking went all wrong.
+How did I end up owing$6,987 extra).

 - After you make your reservation, make sure to confirm with the hotel directly.
 Hernandez was on the right track contacting the hotel immediately after she received her confirmation.
 Things could have turned out quite differently for the family if they had traveled to Mexico before resolving this problem.